ArathyAvinash/EnBCDet/README.md

 # Explainability of Sel-Supervised Pretraining:
 To get the CAM explanations of the self-supervised encoder, follow the ‘EnBCDet_encoder_heatmap_try.ipynb’ file in ‘XAI’ folder.

+# Installing Dependencies
+!pip install -r requirements.txt
+Guarantees that all required libraries and their specific versions are installed, so that the code runs correctly without missing dependencies.
+!!!!!!!!!!!
+Ensure you have Python 3.8+ and torch installed.
+If using CUDA, install torch with GPU support:!!!!!!!!!!

 # Inference on Images/Videos
 python detect.py --source your_image.jpg --weights yolov5s.pt --conf 0.25